Academic Title:

 Biosketch

-I treat patients with severe, traumatic brain or spinal cord injuries at the R Adams Cowley Shock Trauma Center.
-The sophisticated technology of this world-renown program allows us to assess conditions quickly and make life-saving decisions.
+Dr. Aarabi treats patients with severe, traumatic brain or spinal cord injuries at the R Adams Cowley Shock Trauma Center.
+He uses the sophisticated technology of the world-renowned integrated trauma hospital to assess conditions quickly and make life-saving decisions.

-We may monitor patients for several days, and, if needed, perform surgery.
-For traumatic brain injuries, we are prepared to perform surgery immediately.
+With his team of general surgeons, anesthesiologists, nurses, nurse practitioners and residents, Dr. Aarabi helps patients through what can be a scary time in their lives.
+He and his team may monitor patients for several days and, if needed, perform surgery.
+For traumatic brain injuries, they are prepared to perform surgery immediately.
 For spinal injuries, the window is around 24 hours.

-Both traumatic brain injuries and traumatic spinal cord injuries are our focuses of research in the Department of Neurosurgery's Neurotrauma Division.
-For the past 20 years, we have published nearly 150 original manuscripts , which have received a high number of citations.
-We are funded by the NIH, Department of Defense and Industry who have requested us to participate in randomized clinical trials.
+Dr. Aarabi is a professor of neurosurgery and director of neurotrauma at University of Maryland School of Medicine (UMSOM).
+Both traumatic brain injuries and traumatic spinal cord injuries are at the focus of research within the UMSOM Department of Neurosurgery's Neurotrauma Division.
+For the past 20 years, Dr. Aarabi and his peers have published nearly 150 original manuscripts, which have received a high number of citations.
+They are funded by the National Institutes of Health (NIH) and Department of Defense and Industry, which have requested the neurotrauma team to participate in randomized clinical trials.

 You can browse my publications on PubMed.